I enjoy gardening, and I'm always interested in new garden ideas, like miniature bonsai.

-Because of its compact size (often only 2-8 inches high), mame, or miniature bonsai, could well have more of a place in small houses or flats than the larger forms, as they are much smaller—often only 2–8 or so inches high.
-On the whole, however, they do not survive to be very old, because they're often so small that the containers have to be so small, possibly only a little over an inch deep.
+Because of its compact size (often only 2-8 inches high), mame, or miniature bonsai, could be a great addition to a small house or flat.
+However, they do not survive to be very old, because they're often so small that the containers have to be tiny (possibly only a little over an inch deep).
 The containers, as with the larger bonsai, must have a drainage hole and can be of any shape to suit the particular mame bonsai in question.
 The soil mixture and methods of watering and feeding are also the same as for larger bonsai.
-For obvious reasons, however, they will need watering more frequently, especially in hot, dry weather.
+For obvious reasons, however, they need to be watered more frequently, especially in hot, dry weather.

-Mame specimens can very often be ready for display in a shorter time than the larger forms, and this in itself is a considerable advantage.
+Mame specimens can often be ready for display in a shorter time than the larger forms, which in itself is a considerable advantage.

-The simpler styles should be chosen for mame bonsai, because their size does not make it possible to train them into the more complicated shapes such as Winding or Clasped to the stone.
+Always choose simpler styles for mame bonsai, because their size does not make it possible to train them into the more complicated shapes such as Winding or Clasped to the stone.
 The Upright, Oblique and Cascading styles all make attractive mame bonsai, and a group planting can be most effective.